JeroenVdb/dotfiles/README.md

 - `.bash_profile` is loaded "sourced" every time a Bash shell opens from a local computer, it contains our global shell config for both Zsh and Bash
 - `.bashrc` is loaded "sourced" when you connect to the system via ssh (we ignore this pretty much and just load the main `.bash_profile` file)

-- `brew-cli-basic.sh` installs small handy cli packages
+- `brew-basic.sh` installs the most basic packages and applications we need everywhere
-- `brew-development.sh` installs development related applications
+- `brew-development.sh` installs development related applications (check if you need it all)
-- `brew-software.sh` installs general applications
+- `brew-software.sh` installs general applications (check if you need it all)

 ## dotfiles